|

 Automatic detection of Windows printer drivers is now optional and

-menu of the printer selection drop-down list.
+in the context menu of the printer selection drop-down list.

 |